PhD in Environmental Sciences

-Current position: Assistant Professor at the University of Agriculture, Faisalabad (Department of Forestry and Range Management) Pakistan
+Current position: Assistant Professor at the Department of Forestry and Range Management, University of Agriculture in Faisalabad, Pakistan

 Research focus: forestry and agro-forestry, climate change, forestry and environment, afforestation of degraded lands

 2017 Australian Endeavour Award (Scholarship)

-2007 HEC Overseas scholarship for pursuing PhD in France from the Higher Education Commission, Pakistan
+2007 Overseas scholarship for pursuing PhD in France from the Higher Education Commission, Pakistan

 CV as submitted for the Green Talents award (2012):

 Department of Forestry, Range Management and Wildlife, University of Agriculture Faisalabad, Pakistan

 Research focus: sustainable forestry management, phyto-remediation potential of native tree species, carbon sequestration potential of agro-forests

 Muhammad Farrakh Nawaz is a champion of Pakistan’s forests, promoting sustainable forestry management in his home country and tapping the power of forests to mitigate some of today’s biggest man-made environmental threats.